nengo/nengo/docs/getting_started.rst

 ---------------------

 Once a model has been constructed and we have probed certain objects, we can run it to collect data.
+(In the GUI, you can simply hit the play button.)

-To run a model, we must first build a simulator based on the model we've defined.
+To run a model in Python, we must first build a simulator based on the model we've defined.

 ::